 So ask yourselves, which partner is going to move?
 If the answer is no one wants to do it, then you really should think about if the relationship is going to work.

 Why?
-Because this means that your long distance relationship will never grow out of the long distance phase.
+Because this means that your relationship will never grow out of the long distance phase.

-Having a plan not only gives you answers but keeps both partners on track and lets you know how long the actual long distance commitment will be.
+Having a long term plan not only gives you answers but keeps both partners on track and lets you know how long the actual commitment will be.

 Doing this gives you both something to look forward too and educates you on when your relationship dynamic will change.